-Proving a TBI in Georgia requires the knowledge and expertise of a medical expert—typically, a health care provider—who can testify that you sustained a serious brain injury as a result of someone else’s negligence.
-If an expert can connect your TBI to the subject car, truck, boat, motorcycle, or slip-and-fall accident, you may recover monetary compensation to help with damages.
+Proving a traumatic brain injury in Georgia requires the knowledge and expertise of a medical expert.
+Typically, a health care provider must testify that the person sustained a serious brain injury as a result of someone else’s negligence.
+If an expert can connect your TBI to the subject car, truck, boat, motorcycle, or slip and fall accident, you may recover monetary compensation to help with damages.
 Potential damages in a TBI case may include payment of all medical bills and compensation for lost wages, pain and suffering, economic harm, loss of ability to function, loss of earnings capacity, emotional distress, and loss of spousal companionship.

 Call today to get started!